Shaping chaos in bilayer graphene cavities: Materials and Methods

-According to Berry’s random wave model for chaotic cavities, the wave function can be modeled as a superposition of plane waves with random phases and a fixed wavenumber $k$, $\psi(\mathbf r)=\sum_{n=1}^{N} a_n e^{i\mathbf k_n\cdot \mathbf r}$.
-After ensemble averaging, the correlation function becomes isotropic and depends only on the separation $r = |\mathbf r-\mathbf r'|$, taking the universal form
+According to the Berry conjecture, a generic wavefunction $\psi(\mathbf{r})$ of a chaotic system can be approximated as a superposition of plane waves with random phases and a fixed wavenumber $k$, formally $\psi(\mathbf r)=\sum_{n=1}^{N} a_n e^{i\mathbf k_n\cdot \mathbf r}$.
+In this situation, the correlation function becomes isotropic after ensemble averaging, and takes the universal form of